schwarzlab-ccb/pyfraglib/README.md

 `tools/workflow.sh` gives an example of a commonly used sequence of commands.

+## Pipeline

+`pyfraglib` offers a simple batch mode for most operations, i.e. it can take a directory of BAM or FRAG files and perform analyses on them.
+Some operations (i.e. the `extract` subcommand) are even parallelized.
+We explicitly do not recommend using this functionality for the analysis of large cohorts.
+Even 10 BAM files cannot be extracted at once without exceeding most workstation's memory.
+Thus, we include a convenient Nextflow pipeline in `tools/pipeline.nf`.
+It reads the input data from a TSV file and Nextflow parallelizes `pyfraglib`s operations as much as possible.
+See `tools/nextflow.config` for all paths and variables that must be set by the user.
+Currently, only `slurm` is supported as a scheduler (via the `ramses` profile).

 ## Implemented Algorithms

 | Fragmentomics Feature                    | Related Publication                 | Impl.
 Status  |